Mary Hervey: Marriage

-In spite of her husband's infidelity, she lived with him on very amicable terms, and was an admirable mother to a large family of troublesome children, who inherited those peculiar qualities which gave rise to the well-known saying, ascribed to Lady Mary Wortley Montagu among others, "that this world consisted of men, women, and Herveys".
-She appears to have been always a warm partisan of the Stuarts.
-Though she suffered greatly from severe attacks of the gout, she retained many of the attractions of her youth long after her husband's death.
+Despite her husband's reported infidelity, she lived with him on apparently amicable terms, and reared a large family of children, who inherited those qualities which gave rise to the well-known saying — ascribed to Lady Mary Wortley Montagu among others — "that this world consisted of men, women, and Herveys".
+She appears to have been always a partisan of the Stuarts.
+Though she suffered from severe attacks of the gout, she was said to have retained many of the attractions of her youth long after her husband's death.

 In a letter to his son dated 22 October 1750, Chesterfield directed him to "trust, consult, and to apply" to Lady Hervey at Paris.
 He speaks in the most admiring terms of her good breeding, and says that she knows more than is necessary for any woman, "for she understands Latin perfectly well, though she wisely conceals it".

 Death and legacy

 She died on 2 September 1768, aged 68, and was buried at Ickworth, Suffolk.
 The epitaph on her tombstone was written by Horace Walpole.

 Lady Hervey was a lively and intelligent letter writer.
 Her letters to the Rev. Edmund Morris, formerly tutor to her sons, written between 1742 and 1768, were published in 1821.
 Several earlier letters of hers written to the Countess of Suffolk are in the two volumes of Lady Suffolk's Letters, 1824.

 Two portraits of Lady Hervey are in the possession of the National Trust at Ickworth.
 Another, formerly belonging to the Strawberry Hill collection, painted by Allan Ramsay, was lent by Lord Lifford to the Exhibition of National Portraits at South Kensington in 1867.
 An engraving from a miniature, also formerly at Strawberry Hill, is in Walpole's Letters.